-We have expert betting tips for the 2020 Sir Rupert Clarke Stakes this Saturday, which features a maximum field at Caulfield.
+We have expert betting tips for the Sir Rupert Clarke Stakes this Saturday at Caulfield which features a field of 17.

 Best Each Way Bet: